-- 2.70 There is potential for a significant eastward expansion of Blindwells new settlement beyond the eastern boundary of the allocated site onto other previously developed land, and beyond this onto greenfield land.
-Any ground conditions constraints and mitigation will need to be identified.
-A Flood Risk Assessment will be necessary.
-An assessment of any land remediation work on the water environment will be required.
+- 2.69 There is potential for a significant eastward expansion of Blindwells new settlement beyond the eastern boundary of the allocated site onto other previously developed land, and beyond this onto greenfield land.
 If capable of expansion, Blindwells could accommodate a significant amount of any further growth directed to East Lothian by a future SDP.
 This may help minimise any need to direct any such additional strategic development to East Lothian's existing settlements, some of which are nearing the limit of expansion beyond which significant changes to their landscape setting, character and infrastructure would be required.
-These are important reasons for selecting the Blindwells site for development and for considering its potential for expansion. - As well as providing a location for potential population growth in East Lothian, a confirmed ability to expand Blindwells would provide a number of other important opportunities for the area.
-One of these could be to provide a sub-regional town centre in a larger Blindwells that is of a scale that would serve surrounding communities.
+These are important reasons for selecting the Blindwells site for development and for considering its potential for expansion. - As well as providing a location for potential population growth in East Lothian, a confirmed 2.70 ability to expand Blindwells would provide a number of other important opportunities for the area.
+One of these would be to provide a sub-regional town centre within a larger Blindwells that is of a scale that would serve surrounding communities.
 This could improve the availability of local amenities and help regenerate nearby settlements whose economic base has declined and that have limited if any scope for further expansion.
 Located in the highly accessible western part of East Lothian, where most of the area's population is, a larger Blindwells would be a suitable location to promote future strategic employment and inward investment opportunities.
 Provision of new jobs, services and potentially further education facilities at Blindwells would improve their availability and proximity to East Lothian's communities.
 There is also scope to use this site to significantly improve public transport provision in the area.
 All of this could help reduce the need to travel as well as travel distances and related CO2 emissions.
 In recognition of the significant development potential offered by a larger new settlement at Blindwells, and the long term opportunities and benefits it could bring in future for East Lothian, the Council has safeguarded land to the east of the current Blindwells allocation as a potential Blindwells Expansion Area.
+The

-The Council's vision is to realise these opportunities by fully developing the allocated site and Blindwells Expansion Area to create a large scale new mixed community for East Lothian.
+Council's vision is to realise these opportunities by fully developing the allocated site and Blindwells Expansion Area to create a large scale new mixed community for East Lothian.